 BUS Architecture & Protocol Database Features:

 Databases and associated files are at the users discretion as to where to store them, locally or on a network server.
 The IBPD System initializes a default set of directories for the user to get familiar with the system.
 Each BUS protocol architecture has its own " Default Directories Setup" function to easily organize the database files as well.
 Default directories may be changed for each product developed allowing easy organization of the development process an fast setup.
 This allows developers to immediately recall the device, setup all programming parameters and test the device with a click of the mouse.
 No complex setup processes or special codes to type to setup a test for a product.
 The entire setup process may be executed using BASIL Networks CLADS creating a shortcut link in command line form.

 Another important feature of the IBPD System is the encryption methodology that allows encryption for the data files, configuration files, shortcut files and Command Line Argument files to keep your product development files safe.
 The IBPD System has been tested with a 50 Foot Active USB 2.0 extension for control room capability.

 Interactive BUS Protocol Development (IBPD)System Solutions Product Line

 Register to download a free Working Demo

-Standard and custom protocols, accessories and device development offered at a fraction of the base IBPD initial system insures the longevity and product reuse to reduce TCO.
+Standard and custom protocols and accessories development offered at a fraction of the base IBPD initial system insures the longevity and product reuse to reduce TCO.